sei-protocol/sei-chain/oracle/price-feeder/README.md

 ```

 ## Run Price Feeder
-You can run it as a seperate binary but it's reccomedned to run it as a systemd serivce, you can use the following as an example.
+You can run it as a seperate binary but it's reccomedned to run it as a systemd service, you can use the following as an example.

 You need to setup a config.toml file (see [this for example](./config.example.toml)), you need to set the following fields in